paapaabdullahm/rsync-inotify-watch/README.md

 ### Add this line to it

->Replace src and dest with your own paths
+>Replace src and dest with your own paths.

     @reboot   root   dir-watch "/home/$(whoami)/Projects/" "/media/storage1/Projects/" 2>&1 | /usr/bin/logger -t dir_watch

+### Finally,  reboot your system for changes to take effect

-Now your system will always watch all changes made in the specified source directory and synchronize with target or destination directory.
+Now your system will always watch for changes made in the specified source directory and synchronize with the target or destination directory.